-Stresstech’s vision is to ensure that the components used in the transportation, energy, and marine industries are sustainable, reliable, and safe.
+Stresstech’s vision is to ensure that the manufactured components are sustainable, reliable, and safe.
 Our vision is to develop science-based quality control solutions so simple and effective that every manufacturer within our target market industries are willing to use one.

 Customer value statement

-With Stresstech solutions, you can improve and control the quality of your manufacturing process where material properties can change during the machining or heat treatment processes.
+With Stresstech solutions, you can improve and control the quality of your manufacturing processes, that can affect material properties.

 History of Stresstech

 Even though Professor Heinrich Barkhausen had discovered the concept of inductive measurement of a noise-like signal, generated when magnetic field is applied to a ferromagnetic sample, as early as 1919, the method’s usability for grinding burn quality control was only discovered in 1980’s.
 The method gained attention for industrial applications when a young Finnish scientist Seppo Tiitto studied it at the Department of Electrical Engineering, University of Oulu and at the Electronics Laboratory, Technical Research Centre of Finland, Oulu, in 1970s, and published his doctorate thesis about it in 1977*.
 Commercial serial production of the analyzer utilizing the above method had been initiated in 1976.

 The early marketing efforts in Finland were, however, unsuccessful.
 Seppo Tiitto moved to USA, where he, together with his wife Kirsti Tiitto, Doctor of Science (Technology) from University of Oulu, started to market the method and instrument with better success.